Brightspace/frau-publisher/README.md

 ```

 ### Publish to production
-To publish the released/production version of your app or library, simply change the `devTag` property to `version`.

-In your `options` variable:
+To publish the released/production version of your app or library, simply change the `devTag` property to `version` in your `options` variable:

 ```javascript
 var options = {